 Manchester, in the northwest of the UK, is home to a wide range of stately homes, protected landscapes and public gardens for locals and visitors to enjoy.
-Whether you want to time-travel back to the Tudor era or discover a secret walled garden in the center of a busy town, there’s a public garden to suit everyone’s tastes when you visit Manchester.
+Whether you want to time-travel back to the Tudor era, discover a secret walled garden or just relax on a large lawn in the center of a busy town, there’s a garden to suit everyone’s tastes when you visit Manchester.

 Fletcher Moss Botanical Gardens, Didsbury

 What was once the home of a local botanist, Fletcher Moss Botanical Gardens was donated to the city of Manchester in 1915 by a local alderman, Fletcher Moss.
 Originally known as the Croft, the home was the location of the first meeting of the charity RSPB, so the focus on the local wild and nature life has been huge throughout the property’s history.

 This 21-acre park is renowned for its botanical beauty and the sloping gardens contain many unusual plants and flowers, many of which are rarely seen anymore.
 Since its handover to Fletcher Moss, the park and gardens have retained many of the original features set out by Robert Williamson, the park’s original owner, such as the rock and heather gardens.

 The park forms a tranquil haven for local visitors and provides a paved floral gateway into areas of the surrounding town, Didsbury, which has become a huge attraction for those looking to escape the city life of nearby Manchester.
 The park has a house and cafe which is open most days of the week, but take a short walk through the park and you will find some of the best places to eat in Manchester just a stone’s throw away.